 To help maintain overall capacity, and accommodate any changes in bed counts at shelters, winter shelters will remain open and motel vouchers will be expanded.

 In addition, County staff, working with nonprofits and partners in the City of Portland and Metro, have opened additional shelter spaces in public buildings that have been closed because of COVID-related shutdowns.
 More than 250 beds opened March 20 at the Charles Jordan Community Center and at the Oregon Convention Center.
-They will help shelter providers de-congest current shelter facilities to provide social distancing space while preserving bed capacity — and hopefully lead to intakes resuming into our shelter system.
+They will help shelter providers de-congest current shelter facilities to provide physical distancing space while preserving bed capacity — and hopefully lead to intakes resuming into our shelter system.

 Beds will be given first to guests in current shelters, and then be offered like always through reservations only — not through walk-ins or drop-offs — by calling 211.